lowrycito/handbook/pages/study-manual-general-handbook-20-activities.md

 In many parts of the world, health and accident insurance coverage is available through employers or government programs.
-Members who have this coverage should access all available benefits if they incur an injury during a Church activity before seeking help from Church activity insurance (see 20.7.3.4).
+Members who have this coverage should access all available benefits if they incur an injury during a Church activity before seeking help through Church Activity Medical Assistance (CAMA) (see 20.7.3.4).

 20.7.3.3